-So the question is, how do you know what the right price for your rental home is?
-There are several factors that can affect a rental rate.
+So the question is, how do you know what the right rental price for your rental home is?
+There are several factors that can affect a rate.
 As a landlord, it’s essential to be familiar with these factors so you won’t make mistakes when setting the rate.

 Rent Determining Factors